allan-walpy/my-dev-guide/code_conventions.md

 ### Single Responsibility Principle

 A class, interface or method should have a single purpose within the system it functions in

 ### Interface Segregation Principle

 Interfaces should have a name that clearly explains their purpose or role in the system

-> **Do not** combine many vaguely related members on the same interface just because they were all
+> **Do not** combine many vaguely related members on the same
-> on the same class
+> interface just because they were all on the same class

-### Usefull Constructors
+### Useful Constructors

 Only create a constructor that returns a useful object.
-There should be no need to set addional propeties before the object can be used for whatever purpose it was designed
+There should be no need to set additional properties before the object can be used for whatever purpose it was designed

-> **NB!** If your constructor needs more than 3 parameters, your class might have too much
+> **NB!** If your constructor needs more than 3 parameters, your class
-> responsibility
+> might have too much responsibility

 ### Use interface to decouple classes from each other

-Interfaces are a very effecve mechanism for decoupling classes from each other
+Interfaces are a very effective mechanism for decoupling classes from each other

-> **NB!** Using a dependency injecon you can centralize the choice of which class is used whenever
+> **NB!** Using a dependency injections you can centralize
+> the choice of which class is used whenever a specific interface
-> a specific interface is requested
+> is requested

 ### Use interface class rather than base class

-Use an interface rather than a base class to support mulple implementaons
+Use an interface rather than a base class to support multiply implementations

-> **NB!** You may implement an abstract default implementaon of interface that can serve as a starng
+> **NB!** You may implement an abstract default implementation of
-> point
+> interface that can serve as a starting point

 ### Avoid static classes

 Static classes very often lead to badly designed code.
 They are also very difficult to test in isolation

 > **Exception** are extension method containers

 ### Liskov Substitution Principle

 It should be possible to treat a derived object as if it were a base class object.
 You should be able to use a reference to an object of a derived class wherever a reference to its base class object is used without knowing the specific derived class

 ### Avoid exposing the other objects an object depends on

 > In simple words: `someObject.SomeProperty.GetChild().Foo();`

 An object should not expose any other classes it depends on because callers may misuse that exposed property or method to access the object behind it

-> **NB!** Using a class that is designed using the Fluent Interface pattern seems to violate this
+> **NB!** Using a class that is designed using
+> the Fluent Interface pattern seems to violate this rule,
-> rule, but it is simply returning itself so that method chaining is allowed
+> but it is simply returning itself so that method chaining is allowed

 ## Member Design

-### Allow properes to be set in any order
+### Allow properties to be set in any order

 There should not be a difference between first setting property `DataSource` and then `DataMember` or vice-versa.

 ### Use a method instead of a property